Reuben9027/kmkss_img_tool/README.md

 Parameters

-1 : ARC file to JSON
+1: ARC file to JSON

-2 : JSON to SCFs
+2: JSON to SCFs

-3 : SCFs to ARC:
+3: SCFs to ARC:

-4 //debug dont use:
+4 //debug don't use:

-5 : IMG|PAC to ARC
+5: IMG|PAC to ARC

-6 : ARC to IMG
+6: ARC to IMG

 ## Parameters

 ### Parameter 1:

 This will ask for an arc file to be extracted to JSON and scfTemp files in JSONextract and SCFextract folders.
-This will also make tmp.list files which will list all scffile names based on the arc file.
+This will also make tmp.list files which will list all scf file names based on the arc file.

 ### Parameter 2: